This post contains affiliate links.

 Again, I don’t subscribe to the notion of spending Mother’s Day alone, away from my family.
 If that’s your thing, you do you and enjoy the heck out of your day.

-I love spending Mother’s Day going for a family walk, watching family movies, or simply playing with my kids.
+I love spending Mother’s Day at the arboretum, going for a family walk, watching family movies, or simply playing with my kids.
 Ideally, someone else can change all the diapers and prep all the snacks so I can sit on the floor and get trampled by dinosaurs while my toddler belly laughs so hard it hurts.
 Basically, I want to be dad for a day.

-F**k crowded, overpriced Sunday brunch and bring me a pizza.
+Move over crowded, overpriced Sunday brunch and bring me a pizza.
 If you want to really go all out, make sure you get paper plates and plasticware so mama doesn’t have to do a sink full of dishes.

 Because, you know, kids.
 Putting my feet up with a glass of white Bordeaux while someone else puts the kids to bed literally sounds like heaven in a glass.
 Pour me a second one while you’re up checking on them, too.

 Snag the mom in your life a new cute wine tumbler, too!
 I’m a sucker for themed wine glasses, despite having an entire server full of wine glasses and gadgets.
-Can someone please buy me the #boymom one!?!?
+Can someone please buy me a #boymom one!?!?